DocentSzachista/DocentSzachista/README.md

 ### Hi there 👋

 I am a student of Computer Engineering at <a href="https://pwr.edu.pl/"> Wroclaw's University of Science and Technology</a>.
 I am currently:
- - pursuing my Master degree of Computer Engineering,
+ - waiting for my diploma exam (September)
- - working as teaching assistant at my university
+ - working as a student intern at CERN

 What do I like to do in my spare time:
  - Automate things that I normally have to do manually.